 - West Tampa Greenway - 12.16 miles

-How do I report a Trail Maintenance Request
+How do I make a Trail Maintenance Request?

 To report a trail maintenance issue, please contact the Tampa Parks and Recreation Department at (813) 274-8615 or email the Greenways and Trails Program.